-Rams to place CB Aqib Talib, LG Joe Noteboom on IR
+Rams’ CB Aqib Talib, LG Joe Noteboom headed to IR

 THOUSAND OAKS, Calif.
 (AP) — Los Angeles Rams cornerback Aqib Talib and left guard Joe Noteboom are headed to injured reserve.

-Talib, who did not play in the Rams’ 20-7 loss to the San Francisco 49ers on Sunday because of bruised ribs, is expected to return later this season, coach Sean McVay said.
+Talib, who did not play in the Rams’ 20-7 loss to the San Francisco 49ers on Sunday because of fractured ribs, is expected to return later this season, coach Sean McVay said.

 Noteboom sustained a torn ACL and MCL in his right knee in the first quarter against the 49ers and will miss the rest of the season.